Fabian Rodas Ochoa, MDGastroenterology Transplant

 Rest assured, a transplant coordinator will call you at the phone number you provided when a deceased-donor kidney is available for you.

-You’ll receive specific instructions about what to do and when to go to University Transplant Center at University Health in San Antonio.
+You’ll receive specific instructions about what to do and when to go to University Health Transplant Institute in San Antonio.
 Do not eat or drink anything after notification to come for a transplant.

 - Health insurance information

 Preparation for Surgery

 Expect your transplant care team to perform several pre-transplant tests to ensure you are ready for your kidney transplant.